Which Way Should I Go?

 So sure, we’re used to free-roaming in grocery and retail stores.
 Remember when you were able to walk straight over to that super shiny object that caught your eye from across the store?
 Well, we’re not supposed to be doing that.

 Not for a while.

 Yet, every large store I’ve had to visit post-pandemic has arrow-non-compliant shoppers.
-I’d like to give them all the benefit of the doubt and say that the responsibility of enforcing ‘mandatory arrow policy’ is a shared one.
+I want to give them all the benefit of the doubt and say that the responsibility of enforcing ‘mandatory arrow policy’ is a shared one.
 Stores must publicly announce the policy for all to see, and the public must comply.
-So, if it’s ‘mandatory’ what’s the problem?
+So, if it’s ‘mandatory,’ what’s the problem?

 It’s very complex and involves a far-reaching set of human behaviors that would take volumes to elaborate on.
 Whether they are personal, political, religious, anti-this and that, plus all of the other stuff too, it doesn’t matter.

 The point is that with such obvious non-compliance it is clear that this isn’t being handled correctly.
 By anyone.

 I was told by several store managers that there isn’t much they can do to enforce the rule.
 So, we have a ‘mandatory’ rule in place to keep us safe that isn’t enforced as mandatory therefore it’s not taken seriously.
 There’s no backbone behind it and now, because of months-long lax handling, some are taking advantage causing an even worse problem as the world (myself included) is just trying to stay alive.